 How Do We Keep the Pests Out?

 There are a couple of common solutions to the weep hole problem.
 Most people cover the gaps using either plastic or metal mesh.
-Neither works out well because mice tend to chew right through plastic, and I know from personal experience that mesh doesn’t work well for long.
+Neither works out well because mice tend to chew right through the plastic, and I know from personal experience that mesh doesn’t work well for long.
 The mesh either falls out (or some little critter was pulling it out) and the few that stayed in became clogged with debris.

 Rid-O-Mice Weep Hole Covers are different.
 For one thing, they are actually designed specifically for weep holes.
 They form a perfect fit.
 They are flexible enough that you can easily push them between the bricks.
 Compared to other solutions I tried, they were a breeze to install!